espottesmith/espottesmith.github.io/_pages/teaching.md

 author_profile: true
 ---

-I will begin teaching in the Chemical Engineering department at Carnegie Mellon University in the Fall 2025 semester.
+I will begin teaching in the School of Chemistry at UCD.
 Come back soon to see open-source educational resources, including course notes and assignments!